madsobitsoe/Systemudvikling2021-cookbook/exercises/week2/index.md

 #### Setting up testing

--  Create a new directory in your project called "test".
+-  Create a new directory in your project called `test`.
 Mark the directory as "Test Sources Root"
 - Create a Test-class for the DataValidator class (and install JUnit 5.4 if you haven't already)
 - Write three individual testcases for the `isValidCPR` method:
-    -* Give an invalid cpr-number, containing letters.
-Assert the result is false. (hint: "12631abc" is an invalid format) -* Give a cpr-number with an invalid format, containing too few characters.
+    - Give an invalid cpr-number, containing letters.
+Assert the result is false. (hint: "12631abc" is an invalid format)
+    - Give a cpr-number with an invalid format, containing too few characters.
 Assert the result is false. (hint: "1234567890" is an invalid format, it does not have the hyphen)
-    -* Give a cpr-number with a valid format.
+    - Give a cpr-number with a valid format.
 Assert the result is true.
 (For our purposes, "ddmmyy-XXXX" is a valid format)
 - Run the tests.
 Two of them should "pass", as we expect false.
 Remember we haven't written the code for the method yet!
 - Begin implementing the method.
 Start by ensuring the length of the string is exactly 11 characters long.
 If not, the cpr is definitely invalid.
 Once all three tests pass, add more testcases.
 Consider what invalid input could be, write a test-case based on that and ensure your method handles it correctly.

-##### Bonus exercise (a bit harder)
+##### Bonus task (a bit harder)
 Use the LocalDate-library to parse the given date and ensure the first six numbers make up an actual date. (i.e. 010165-XXXX is valid, 476501-XXXX is not)
 To do this, you will need to use exception handling as well, specifically a try-catch block.